tiny & Vast

 6 MONTHS ONLINE

-Tend to the soil of your practice and teaching, and establishing a foundation in somatic yoga and enquiry based pedagogy.
+Tend to the soil of your practice and teaching: establish a foundation in somatic yoga, enquiry based pedagogy, and non-dual integrative philosophy

 6 MONTHS ONLINE & IN PERSON

-Root down into detailed study of non-dual tantra through key philosophical texts, weaving in modern literature, science and practice for an integrated understanding.
+Root down into detailed study of non-dual tantra through key philosophical texts to hone your felt understanding of key concepts

-Cultivate a trauma aware and inclusive facilitation practice.
+Cultivate a trauma friendly and inclusive facilitation practice

 7 DAY IMMERSION IN PORTUGAL

-Immerse into bhakti yoga to bring, mantra, sacred sound and kirtan into your facilitation practice.
-Find your voice and explore authentic expression through a variety of lenses.
+Immerse into bhakti yoga to bring mantra, sacred sound and kirtan into your facilitation practice

 Deep dive into the Bhagavad Gita and stories of the deities

-Hone your craft of facilitating stillness practices: meditation, breath, restorative.
+Hone your craft of facilitating stillness practices: meditation, breath, restorative through a somatic lens

 “I was so moved by the whole thing and have honestly found this course beyond inspiring.
 I genuinely feel changed by it in the most humbling, loving and awe inspiring way’ ”